 You do not have to move your vehicle if you are parked on a street that does not have the 2” inches tow zone signage.

 The City of Chicago’s Department of Streets and Sanitation (DSS) prioritizes the removal of snow from arterial streets.
-Once all arterial streets have been plowed and salted, DSS will plow and salt side streets.
+Once all arterial streets have been plowed and salted, DSS will plow and salt side streets. the city does NOT plow alleys, however the weight of city garbage trucks creates tracks for vehicles to get through more easily.
 If you would like to receive updates on where plows are located around the City, you can utilize the City’s Plow Tracker here.
 If you would like to check on the status of streets to see if they have already been plowed and salted, you can check on the City’s Clear Streets portal here.